 Last Will & Testament.
-A Last Will & Testament (Will) leaves your property to whoever you want when you die.
+A Last Will & Testament (Will) allows you to name a Personal Representative who is appointed by the court and charged with overseeing the proper distribution of your estate during probate.
+A Will leaves your property to whoever you want when you die.
 If you don’t have a Will, Florida law will decide who gets your property; and it might not go to who you want if you die without a Will.
-A Will can also simplify the process of probate after your death, appointing a personal representative (someone to administer your estate)..
 A Will can also give the Personal Representative more authority than they would have to deal with the property under Florida law.
+If you pass away without a Will, Florida will apply its “laws of intestacy” to determine which individuals will receive which funds or assets.

 Revocable Trust.
 A Revocable Trust (Trust) is an estate planning tool utilized to avoid having your estate pass through the Florida probate process at your death and streamline the wealth-transfer process for your heirs.
 These Trusts are flexible, allowing you to make changes or amendments up until your death.
 Along with amending it, you can also name unrelated, out-of-town individuals to act as the trustee (person in charge), something that can't be accomplished with a Will.